levkk/rwf/examples/orm/README.md

 ### Fetching related models

-To avoid N+1 queries, Rum provides a way to fetch related models in a single query, for example:
+To avoid N+1 queries, Rwf provides a way to fetch related models in a single query, for example:

 ```rust
 let users = User::all()